marxin/texi2rst-generated/sphinx/gccint/operand-constraints.rst

 .. index:: define_special_memory_constraint

-MD Expressiondefine_special_memory_constraintnamedocstringexpUse this expression for constraints that match a subset of all memory
+MD Expression define_special_memory_constraint name docstring expUse this expression for constraints that match a subset of all memory
 operands: that is, ``reload`` cannot make them match by reloading the address as it is described for ``define_memory_constraint`` or such address reload is undesirable with the performance point of view.